Dear SaaStr: What Should The First 2 Weeks Look Like For a New VP of Sales?

 1. Learn the Product Inside Out.
 Ideally, Before You Even Start.
 But At Least By Week 1.

-They need to be able to demo the product themselves by the end of Week 1.
+A VP Sales needs to be able to demo the product themselves by the end of Week 1.
 If they can’t, they’ll never truly understand the sales process or be an ally to the customer.
-This is non-negotiable.
+This is non-negotiable, especially sub $100m ARR or so.
 A VP of Sales / CRO who can’t demo the product is just a process manager, not a leader.

 It’s a huge red flag today if a new VP/CRO shows up thinking they’ll learn the product after they start.
 The world is just too fast paced and too competitive today.